mannas006/EJOB/README.md

 EJOB provides a user-friendly and efficient platform for recruiters to post job opportunities and for jobseekers to discover and apply for relevant positions.
 Its robust features, secure authentication, and responsive design make it a valuable tool in the job market.

 ---

+Does this cover everything you need for your documentation?